-A common mistake made by purveyors of evolution is to conflate natural selection, and evolution.
-The two ideas are not identical, nor is belief in natural selection tied to belief in evolution.
+A common mistake made by purveyors of evolution is to conflate natural selection and evolution.
+The two ideas are not identical, nor is a belief in natural selection tied to a belief in evolution.
 In this article, I will discuss what each one is, identify their differences, and show why natural selection can stand apart from evolution.

 Evolution needs natural selection, yet natural selection actually argues against the Darwinian theory.
 Natural selection does not need evolution.
 It can stand on its own as an explanation for the variation seen within species of the same kind in different parts of the globe.
 Evolution is married to natural selection, but natural selection is easily divorced from evolution.